 The Corporation will, from time to time, issue common shares to the public or to vendors to fund the purchase of storage assets.
 In Q1 of fiscal 2016, SVI closed a non-brokered private placement raising \$5.5 million at 66 cents bringing the total proceeds raised since November 1, 2015 to date of this MD & A via private placement to \$22.6 million.
-SVI will consider further issuances of additional common shares as consideration in the purchase of storage assets in the upcoming fiscal year if accretive to shareholders.
+On August 19, 2016, the Corporation issued 67,647,600 Common Shares at a price of \$0.85 per Common Share for gross proceeds of \$57,500,460, which included the exercise in full of the over-allotment option granted to the underwriters in the \$50 million bought deal offering for common shares on July 28, 2016.
+SVI will consider further issuances of additional common shares for cash proceeds or as consideration in the purchase of storage assets in the upcoming fiscal year if accretive to shareholders.
 Future issuances will be dependent upon financing needs, acquisitions and expansion, equity market conditions at the time and transaction pricing.